TrevorPoon/llm-self-play-liquidhaskell/src/Self-Play/to.md

 Evaluation on 1.5B -- 📌 TODO

-SINQ on synthetic on 7B -- 📌 TODO
+SINQ on synthetic on 7B -- ⏳ Running

 Evaluation on 7B -- 📌 TODO